 <meta name="twitter:description" content="Format, validate, and minify JSON.
 Runs in your browser." />

-The canonical tag (link rel="canonical") tells search engines which version of a page is the authoritative one when the same content is accessible at multiple URLs.
-This is more common than most developers realize — the same page might be reachable at http and https, with and without www, with and without trailing slashes, or with various query parameters (sort order, session IDs, tracking codes).
+The canonical tag (link rel="canonical") tells search engines which URL is authoritative when the same content is accessible at multiple addresses.
+This is more common than people expect — the same page might be reachable at http and https, with and without www, with and without trailing slashes, or with tracking parameters like ?utm_source=newsletter.

-Without a canonical tag, search engines must guess which URL to index, potentially splitting your page's ranking authority across multiple URLs.
-Always include a self-referencing canonical tag on every page, pointing to the preferred URL with a consistent scheme (https), subdomain (www or non-www), and path format.
+Without a canonical tag, search engines guess — and often split your page's ranking authority across multiple URLs.
+Always include a self-referencing canonical on every page, pointing to your preferred URL with a consistent scheme (https), subdomain (www or non-www), and trailing slash convention.

 Structured Data with JSON-LD